gilesbowkett/flexverb/readme.md

 ## Syntax Highlighting

-In a language like this, syntax highlighting is crucial.
-FlexVerb includes a syntax highlighting file for Vim.
+In a language like this, syntax highlighting is crucial, because you really want the `verb()` and `direct-object()` markers to fade into the background.
+(Good syntax highlighting for Lisp de-emphasizes parentheses for the same reason.)
+So FlexVerb includes a syntax highlighting file for Vim.
 This is not a fully-fledged [`pathogen`](https://github.com/tpope/vim-pathogen) plugin, and no other text editors are currently supported, but pull requests are welcome.